How to Do Keyword Research

 Keywords to Avoid

-Another type of keyword that you'll generally want to avoid are one word keywords like "France", "Coffee," and "Red."
-These types of keywords are not long-tail and usually have really high PageRanks.
+The types of keyword that you'll generally want to avoid are one word keywords like "France", "Coffee," and "Red."
+These types of keywords are not long-tail and sites that rank are usually something like Wikipedia which is nearly impossible to rank against.